Project

 • If I can’t reproduce your work, I won’t be able to give you credit for it.

-• If you use some code that you didn’t write yourself, make it clear:
+• If you use any code that you didn’t write yourself, make it clear:

 • If you use a package via import, the import statement is sufficient

-• If you copy something from stack/docs/etc., include a link in comments
+• If you copy a code snippet from stack overflow, documentation, or anywhere else, include a link in comments

 • Don’t use any LLM-generated code for this project: